All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What the Clinical Data Shows

 The numbers from clinical trials paint a clear picture.
-In the SURMOUNT-1 (Jastreboff et al., NEJM, 2022) trial, participants taking the highest dose of tirzepatide lost an average of 22.5% of their body weight over 72 weeks.
-That is a significantly higher percentage than what single-agonist GLP-1 medications typically achieve in comparable studies.
+In the SURMOUNT-1[1] (Jastreboff et al., NEJM, 2022) trial, participants taking the highest dose of tirzepatide lost an average of 22.5% of their body weight over 72 weeks.
+That's a significantly higher percentage than what single-agonist GLP-1 medications typically achieve in comparable studies.

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →